NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The Ottertooth map notes that it can be run or lined in high water.
 A look upriver at the boulder garden and low water quickly nixed the lining/tracking option.
 It was mid-September, and water levels were apparently much lower than usual.

-We found a walkable trail that made our first portage an easy one.
-The water level goes from 268m on the Matagamasilake end to 274m at the north end of portage – a 7-meter gain, Forty minutes later and a bit of time to snap some photos, our canoe was loaded, and we were ready to push off from the put-in spot.
+We found a walkable trail that made our first portage easy.
+The water level goes from 268m on the Matagamasi Lake end to 274m at the north end of the portage – a 7-meter gain.
+Forty minutes later and a bit of time to snap some photos, our canoe was loaded, and we were ready to push off from the put-in spot.

 The 2nd Portage From Matagamasi To Silvester

-While the topo map above does not indicate anything other than a very narrow section of the Chiniguchi River, the satellite image below shows the sizable side pool on the river’s west side.
+While the topo map above shows only a very narrow section of the Chiniguchi River, the satellite image below shows a sizable side pool on the river’s west side.
 Given the lack of map detail on most maps in use, it is easy to see how the lagoon could have been missed by canoe trippers coming up or down the Chiniguchi.

-On the portage trail, we stopped to read an 8″x11″ poster that someone had thumbtacked on the inside of a protective wooden container.
+On the portage trail, we stopped to read an 8″x11″ poster thumbtacked to the inside of a protective wooden container.
 It encourages canoe trippers – and visitors to Paradise Lagoon! – to get involved in the movement to save the area from the impact of ongoing mining activity.
-The next day we’d see a similar poster/container on the portage trail from Wolf to Dewdney.
+The next day, we’d see a similar poster/container on the portage trail from Wolf to Dewdney.

-When we finished the portage, we set up our Helinox chairs at the south end of Silvester Lake.
+After finishing the portage, we set up our Helinox chairs at the south end of Silvester Lake.
 While having a lunch break, we were surprised by a couple of paddlers also finishing their portage upriver.
 We moved our gear and canoe aside to give them some space!
 After a brief chat, they continued to Wolf Lake while we packed up and paddled over to the river’s west bank.
-We found there a trail that led us to the north end of Paradise Lagoon.
+We found a trail that led us to the north end of Paradise Lagoon.

 Paradise Lagoon: